 Our investment objective for the AVCs is to make available a suitable range of investment options to meet members' risk / return objectives.

 3. Investment strategy

-With input from our advisers, and in consultation with the Principal Employer, FMC Technologies Ltd, we reviewed the investment strategy for the Plan in the first half of 2022, considering the objectives described in Section 2.
+With input from our advisers, and in consultation with the Principal Employer, FMC Technologies Ltd, the Plan purchased a bulk annuity policy with Just Retirement Ltd ("JUST") in February 2024 to fully secure all DB liabilities.